MicrosoftDocs/webview2-win32-reference/1-0-2478-35/webview2-idl.md

 WEBVIEW2_BROWSER_EXECUTABLE_FOLDER
 WEBVIEW2_USER_DATA_FOLDER
 WEBVIEW2_ADDITIONAL_BROWSER_ARGUMENTS
-WEBVIEW2_RELEASE_CHANNEL_PREFERENCE
+WEBVIEW2_CHANNEL_SEARCH_KIND
+WEBVIEW2_RELEASE_CHANNELS
 ```

 If you find an override environment variable, use the `browserExecutableFolder` and `userDataFolder` values as replacements for the corresponding values in `CreateCoreWebView2EnvironmentWithOptions` parameters.
 If `additionalBrowserArguments` is specified in environment variable or in the registry, it is appended to the corresponding values in `CreateCoreWebView2EnvironmentWithOptions` parameters.
+See `ReleaseChannels` on [ICoreWebView2EnvironmentOptions](icorewebview2environmentoptions.md#icorewebview2environmentoptions) for more details on how to construct the registry key and environment variable values.

 While not strictly overrides, additional environment variables may be set.